-- 4.3 Integrate the targets, objectives and outcomes of this motion with those outlined in the existing Carbon Reduction Manifesto to ensure measures to tackle climate issues do not contravene the principles of enhancing biodiversity
+8. Request that Cabinet integrate the targets, objectives and outcomes of this motion with those outlined in the existing Carbon Reduction Plan to ensure measures to tackle climate issues do not contravene the principles of enhancing biodiversity

-- 4.3 Develop an evidence-based action plan including short and long-term targets for putting nature into recovery by 2030, and look to embed nature's recovery into all strategic plans and policy areas, not just those directly related to the environment.
+9. Supports the development of an evidence-based action plan including short and long-term targets for putting nature into recovery by 2030, and look to embed nature's recovery into all strategic plans and policy areas, not just those directly related to the environment.
 Areas of focus will include:

 - Land management;

 - Biodiversity;

 - Roads and highways;

 - Planning and development;

 - Air quality;

 - Transforming urban spaces;

 - Health and wellbeing;

 - People and communities;

-- Education and awareness.
+• Education and awareness.

-- 4.4 Provide training and resources for councillors and council employees about the nature emergency.
+10. Provide training and resources for councillors and council employees about the nature emergency.